 - Free of any interest in the will, either directly or indirectly

-- Willing to testify to the will’s validity if it’s ever challenged
+- Willing to testify to the will’s validity if it ever undergoes challenges

 When it’s time to sign the will, you’ll need to bring both of your witnesses together at the same time.
 You’ll need to sign, initial and date the will in ink, then have your witnesses do the same.
 You may also choose to attach a self-proving affidavit or have the will notarized in front of the witnesses.

 A self-proving affidavit is a statement that attests to the validity of the will.
 If you include this statement, then you and your witnesses must sign and date it as well.
 Once the will is signed and deemed valid, store it in a secure place, such as a safe deposit box.
-You may also want to make a copy for your attorney to keep in case the original will is damaged or destroyed.
+You can also make a copy for your attorney in case the original will is damaged or destroyed.

-Making a will can be a fairly simple task if you don’t have a complicated estate; it can even be done online in some situations.
-If you have significant assets to distribute to your beneficiaries or you need to make arrangements for the care of minor children, talking with an estate planning attorney can help you shape your will accordingly.
-Choosing witnesses to your will is the final piece of the puzzle in ensuring that it’s signed and legally valid.
+Making a will can be a fairly simple task if you don’t have a complicated estate.
+Let’s say you have significant assets or you need to make arrangements for the care of minor children.
+Talking with an estate planning attorney can help you shape your will accordingly.
+Choosing witnesses to your will is the final piece of the puzzle in ensuring that it’s legally valid.

 Tips for Estate Planning

 - Consider talking to a financial advisor about will-making, trusts and how to create a financial legacy for your loved ones.
-If you don’t have a financial advisor, finding one doesn’t have to be difficult.
-SmartAsset’s financial advisor matching tool can help you connect with professional advisors in your local area in just a few minutes.
-If you’re ready, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - A will is just one document you can include in your estate plan.
-You may also opt to establish a living trust to manage assets on behalf of your beneficiaries, set up a durable power of attorney and create an advance healthcare directive.
+You may opt to establish a living trust to manage assets on behalf of your beneficiaries.
+You can also set up a durable power of attorney and create an advance healthcare directive.
 A trust can help you avoid probate while potentially minimizing estate taxes.

 Photo credit: ©iStock.com/djedzura, ©iStock.com/SanyaSM, ©iStock.com/Spanic